Mik-S-UMS/Aquila-board/README.md

 Rev B

--updated the SDcard circuit as it was not clear if the 7 white components were capacitos or resistors as there were no markings or silkscreen.
+-updated the SDcard circuit as it was not clear if the 7 white components were capacitors or resistors as there were no markings or silkscreen.
 Seeing a similar circuit for SDcard from something else makes more sense these are capacitors.

 -Tidied up some things.